ben-grande/qusal/salt/sys-audio/README.md

 *   Restart the audio client; and
 *   Attach the device to the audio client.

-### How to use USB devices
+### How to managed audio input/output devices

-It is possible to connect USB devices to `disp-sys-audio`, just attach the devices to the AudioVM.
-Note that attached devices don't take precedence over built-in audio.
+It is possible to connect many types of audio devices to `disp-sys-audio`, just attach the devices to the AudioVM.
+Note that attached devices don't take precedence over built-in audio, happens with USB devices.
 To choose which playback and recording device a qube should use, on `disp-sys-audio`, from the application menu, click on `Volume Control` or from the terminal, run `pavucontrol`.
 Select the `Playback` and `Recording` tab, find your client qube and select the wanted device.

 For more information, please refer to the
 [usage of sys-usb](../sys-usb/README.md#usage).

+### How to use advanced audio processing capabilities

+You must run the `install-easyeffects` state as described in the installation section.
+Instead of using `Pavucontrol`, use `Easy Effects` for advanced audio processing capabilities.

 ### How to use Bluetooth